MicrosoftLearning/mslearn-fabric/Instructions/Labs/17-enforce-model-security.md

 # Enforce model security

-## Overview

-**The estimated time to complete the lab is 45 minutes**

-In this lab, you will update a pre-developed data model to enforce security.
+In this exercise, you will update a pre-developed data model to enforce security.
 Specifically, salespeople at the Adventure Works company should only be able to see sales data related to their assigned sales region.

-In this lab, you learn how to:
+In this exercise, you learn how to:

 - Create static roles.
 - Create dynamic roles.
 - Validate roles.
 - Map security principals to semantic model roles.

+This lab takes approximately **45** minutes to complete.

+> **Note**: You need a [Microsoft Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial) to complete this exercise.

 ## Get started